 The Project “University of Cyprus Engineering School Research Laboratories” is co-financed by the European Regional Development Fund and aims to establish infrastructures in order to enhance the country’s research capacity.

 The use of renewable energy sources alongside the in-depth utilization of energy efficiency parameters is also expressed in the space through the artistic housing of the central building block of the complex, with the energy fins of photovoltaic panels.
 In addition, the most advanced forms of geothermal systems are included in the complex, in order to exploit both the energy load of the subsoil and the rich aquifer of the campus.
-From an energy point of view, the majority of buildings achieve Category A and, under certain conditions, category A+, taking into account the contribution of available renewable energy sources for the complex (photovoltaic and geothermal systems).
+From an energy point of view, the majority of buildings achieve Category A and, under certain conditions, category A+, taking into consideration the contribution of available renewable energy sources for the complex (photovoltaic and geothermal systems).

 The gross total area of the building will be approximately 35,000 sq.m.
 The entire complex is supported by a reinforced concrete frame and, in some building units, a mixed concrete system and metal bearing structure.
 The foundation slabs, where necessary, are mounted on columns, and in the "towers" of the Departments’ office spaces, structural bearings are used for absorbing the seismic energy.